burik84/navi-ppnw/README.md

 Before using

 - create folder with any name (etc. Navi)
-- copy folder public and dist in new folder (Navi), but first use mode production (Running application)
+- copy folder library and build in new folder (Navi), but first use mode production (Running application)
-- open folder dist
+- open folder build
 - run index.html